polterguy/phosphorusfive/plugins/p5.lambda/README.md

       innerValue:Foo bar
 ```

-Still the instruction pointer for *[eval]*, managed to perfectly keep track, of where in the execution
+The instruction pointer for *[eval]*, managed to perfectly keep track, of where in the execution tree it currently is,
-tree it currently is, without messing up the order of your instructions.
-To prove it, run the following code
+without messing up the order of your instructions.
+To prove it, run the following code, which shows that only one widget is created.

 ```
 insert-before:x: